Equilibridix/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The 10 task prints the exponentiation between two environment variables

 The 11 task converts a number from base 2 to base ten

+The 12 task prints all possible combinations of two letters except oo